irishdan/ResponsiveImageBundle/Resources/doc/art-direction.md

 Styled images are automatically cropped which can cause important parts of the image to be cut out or partially cut out.
 This where art direction can help.

-By defining which area of a source image is the focus area, or the most important,area of the image, we can ensure that this area is always include in any cropped images.
+By defining which area of a source image is the focus area, or the most important area of the image, we can ensure that this area is always included in any cropped images.

 ## CropFocus Widget

-This bundle includes a widget for defining two areas on the source image.
+This bundle includes a widget for defining two areas on the source image:
+- Crop area
+- Focus area

+These areas are stored together as coordinates, x1,y1,x2,y2:x1,y1,x2,y2. (crop coordinates:focus coordinates)

 <img src="images/cropfocuswidgetlabelled.jpg" />